LironHaim15/anomalies_detection_web_app/README.md

 nodemon controllers/server.js
 ```
 The `controllers/server.js` is the path to the server file. (you could use `node` instead of `nodemon`).
+> For your convenience, a batch file to start the server is also included in the project, Just launch `start.bat`  and the server should be ready!

 If for some reason you encounter an error for a missing package - please install it specifically by entering the line: `npm install package_name`.
 You can use the flag `-g` to install it globally on your machine.

 When the server is up and running you may navigate to the webapp on the address `localhost:8080`.

+In order to shut down the server, press `Ctrl + C` in the terminal of the running server.

 ## Usage
 As the client, navigate to `localhost:8080` using the browser.
-Enter the csv files and choose type of detector.
+Enter the csv files and choose type of detector (only CSV
+files will be accepted).
+Also, both csv files' first line must contain the names of the features (columns).
 Press on the `Submit!` button and get the results in the frame below.

 You may also send a manual HTTP-POST request to the url `localhost:8080` and get the results via JSON response.
+In this case,
+the data must be sent in FormData.

 ## Requirements